Concorde: Droop nose

 A controller in the cockpit allowed the visor to be retracted and the nose to be lowered to 5° below the standard horizontal position for taxiing and take-off.
 Following take-off and after clearing the airport, the nose and visor were raised.
 Prior to landing, the visor was again retracted and the nose lowered to 12.5° below horizontal for maximal visibility.
-Upon landing the nose was raised to the 5° position to avoid the possibility of damage due to collision with ground vehicles, and then raised fully before engine shutdown to prevent pooling of internal condensation within the radome seeping down into the aircraft's pitot/ADC system probes.
+Upon landing, the nose was raised to the 5° position to avoid the possibility of damage owing to collision with ground vehicles, and then raised fully before engine shutdown to prevent pooling of internal condensation within the radome seeping down into the aircraft's pitot/ADC system probes.

 The US Federal Aviation Administration had objected to the restrictive visibility of the visor used on the first two prototype Concordes, which had been designed before a suitable high-temperature window glass had become available, and thus requiring alteration before the FAA would permit Concorde to serve US airports.
 This led to the redesigned visor used in the production and the four pre-production aircraft (101, 102, 201, and 202).
 The nose window and visor glass, needed to endure temperatures in excess of 100 °C at supersonic flight, were developed by Triplex.

 Operational history

 First flights and routes flown

 Concorde began scheduled flights with British Airways and Air France on 21 January 1976.

-Concorde operated on various routes, including London–Bahrain, London–New York, London–Miami, and London–Barbados (with British Airways), and Paris–Dakar–Rio de Janeiro, Paris–Azores–Caracas, Paris–New York, and Paris–Washington (with Air France), but faced challenges such as bans and low profitability.
+Concorde operated on various routes, including London–Bahrain, London–New York City, London–Miami, and London–Barbados (with British Airways), and Paris–Dakar–Rio de Janeiro, Paris–Azores–Caracas, Paris–New York, and Paris–Washington, D.C. (with Air France), but faced challenges such as noise-related bans and low profitability.
 Later, British Airways repositioned Concorde as a super-premium service and it then became profitable.

 Retirement

-In 2003, Air France and British Airways announced the retirement of Concorde, due to rising maintenance costs, low passenger numbers following the 25 July 2000 crash, and the slump in air travel following the September 11 attacks.
+In 2003, Air France and British Airways announced the retirement of Concorde, owing to rising maintenance costs, low passenger numbers following the 25 July 2000 crash, and the slump in air travel following the September 11 attacks.

 Air France flew its last commercial flight on 30 May 2003 with British Airways retiring its Concorde fleet on 24 October 2003.